nanocosmos/docs/docs/webrtc/nanostream_webrtc_screen_sharing.md

 sidebar_label: Screen Sharing
 ---

-The nanoStream Webcaster supports screen sharing.
+The nanoStream Webcaster supports screen sharing!

-Instead of a web camera you can use a screen or a window as a live video source, depending on the browser used.
+Instead of a web camera you can use a screen or a window, depending on the browser used, as a live video source.

 ## Supported Browsers